-Claire Kennedy: Organiser
+Claire Kennedy: Co-licensee and Organiser

 I started out as a refugee lawyer and met inspiring people whose stories offered powerful reminders of our interconnectedness.
 I’m curious about exploring sustainable living in its widest sense – as individuals, in our families and communities, globally – and the effects of our choices on others.
 I’m excited to be part of a team which will bring together interested local people and passionate experts to share their ideas, challenge our thinking and inspire connection, engagement and change.
 Email me…

-Caroline Harlow: Organiser
+Caroline Harlow: Sponsorship team

-Over the past 6 years I have become passionate about sustainability, transition and resilience and have completely changed my thinking towards the planet and our place within it.
+Over the past 7 years I have become passionate about sustainability, transition and resilience and have completely changed my thinking towards the planet and our place within it.
 I have worked as a Brain Injury Case Manager and in recent years have also became an avid TED follower.
 To bring ‘Ideas Worth Spreading’ to Exeter and to link with people who inspire and generate these ideas is an incredible experience.
 At previous TEDxExeter events, my role was management of the Great Hall venue.

-Clare Bryden: Storyteller
+Clare Bryden: Storyteller, Website

 Clive Chilvers: Social media